munificent/game-programming-patterns/book/update-method.markdown

 ## When to Use It

-If the Game Loop pattern is the best thing since sliced bread, then this pattern is its butter.
-A wide swath of games that have live entities that the player interacts with use this pattern in some form or other.
+If the <a href="game-loop.html" class="pattern">Game Loop pattern</a> is the best thing since sliced bread, then this pattern is its butter.
+A wide swath of games featuring live entities that the player interacts with use this pattern in some form or other.
 If the game has space marines, dragons, martians, ghosts, or athletes, there's a good chance it uses this pattern.

 However, if the game is more abstract and the moving pieces are less like living actors and more like pieces on a chessboard, this pattern is often a poor fit.
 In a game like chess, you don't need to simulate all of the pieces concurrently, and you probably don't need to tell the <span name="pawn">pawns</span> to update themselves every frame.